perlmaster/perlstuff/README.md

-flatfile-rdbms.zip - code and data to implement a GUI for a flatfile RDMBS in Perl using the Tk module. the gui.bat file will start the script ls8.pl - display ls style info for files lsrand.pl - display ls style info for files with random ordering
+flatfile-rdbms.zip - code and data to implement a GUI for a flatfile RDMBS in Perl using the Tk module. the gui.bat file will start the script ls8.pl - display ls style info for files lsrand.pl - display ls style info for files with random ordering headtail.pl - list the beginning and end of a file

 the other files in this repository are files that are "required" by the above named scripts